Electoral reform in India: Central Information Commission (CIC)

 [2013] The CIC ruled that political parties can be held to be public authorities and come within the ambit of the Right to Information Act Companies Act.

 [2013] After the CIC ruling, all the political parties banded together and backed "The Right to Information (Amendment) Bill, 2013" which was introduced in the Lok Sabha on August 12, 2013, amending the original act (RTI 2005).
-The Amendment removes political parties from the scoop of the definition of "public authorities".
+The Amendment removes political parties from the scope of the definition of "public authorities".
 Thus political parties in India no longer fall under the dimensions of RTI.
 This amendment was met by huge protests from the civil rights societies and the general public.

 Confederation of Indian Industry (CII)

 [1993] A task force set up by the CII recommended that corporate contribution by companies be made tax-deductible and that shareholder confirmation of board decisions about political contribution be required.
 It also recommended state funding of elections with the funds to be raised either by a cess on excise duty or through contributions by industry to an elections fund pool., i.e. a tax on industry to finance campaigns.
 Money would be distributed according to a formula.
 Nothing came of this.